Table of Contents

 Overlooking Longtail Keywords

 Longtail keywords are highly targeted and less competitive keywords.
 While primary keywords are usually obvious, longtails can take research to uncover.
-You can use tools such as the Google Keyword Planner or other SEO tools to do keyword research.
+You can use tools such as Google Keyword Planner or other SEO tools to do keyword research.
 Longtails may include location-based keywords, names of competitors, and narrow niche keywords.
 For example, “intermittent fasting” is a fad right now and a very competitive keyword phrase.
 “Intermittent fasting pros and cons” is broader.

 Even if certain longtails aren’t heavily searched, it’s still worthwhile to rank for them as long as you know some of your customers are searching for them.
 The best strategy is to find a balance between popular keywords and ones that are more niche-specific.